TERREMEMBER/znbase/docs/content/v2.0/manage/data-migration/bulk-export.md

     weight: 707
 ---

-This page documents the options for exporting data out of YugabyteDB.
+This page documents the options for exporting data out of ZNbaseDB.

 <ul class="nav nav-tabs nav-tabs-yb">
   <li>